Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/continuous-integration.md

 ---
-title: "Continuous integration in dbt Cloud"
+title: "Continuous integration in dbt"
 sidebar_label: "Continuous integration"
 description: "You can set up continuous integration (CI) checks to test every single change prior to deploying the code to production just like in a software development workflow."
 pagination_next: "docs/deploy/advanced-ci"